BioBoost/touchberry/README.md

 # TouchBerry Shield Library

 NodeJS library for the TouchBerry shield.
-Currently only tested on the Raspberry Pi 3 using a v2 shield.
+Currently only tested on the Raspberry Pi 3.

+Currently only supports the touch and led bar for all revisions of the shield (v1, v2 and v3).

 ## Usage